gesellix/docker-haproxy-network/README.md

 Then we prepare a private Docker network, so that our containers can connect to it:

-    docker network create my-network
+    docker network create mynetwork

-Now we only need to run the proxy and the application and connect them to `my-network`.
+Now we only need to run the proxy and the application and connect them to `mynetwork`.
 We might first run them and connect them afterwards, or we can already connect them along with the `docker run` command.
 Let's go with the second option:

-    docker run -dit --name app --net my-network app-image docker run -dit --name proxy --net my-network -p 80:80 proxy-image
+    docker run -dit --name app --net mynetwork app-image docker run -dit --name proxy --net mynetwork -p 80:80 proxy-image

 Note that we don't expose any port on the `app` container.
 This is because we don't need to when we only want the containers to communicate with each other.